Loading…

 The knowledge-based OP protagonist is a different genre experience.
 Read the Omniscient Reader's Viewpoint reading guide for the format breakdown before starting.

-Finding the best manhwa with op mc that fits your preferences comes down to what you want from the power fantasy.
+Finding the best manhwa with op mc that fits your preferences comes down to what you want from the wish-fulfillment structure.
 For a ranked comparison of where these series sit in the completed vs. ongoing divide, Best Completed Manhwa → breaks down which series can be binged in full today.

 What is the best manhwa with OP MC?
 Solo Leveling for a first-time read; Second Life Ranker for narrative depth; Nano Machine for murim setting.